 The Partnership Steering Group meets 4 times a year to monitor and oversee the work of the geographical local action groups (LAGs) along with the domestic and sexual violence and abuse forum.

-In East Devon there are four LAGs which meet every six weeks and which are attended by representatives from a variety of different agencies.
-The four groups namely Honiton, Axe Valley (Axminster and Seaton), Exmouth and Sidmouth and Ottery St Mary are not only responsible for the towns but also for the rural areas surrounding them.
-In Mid Devon there are three such LAGs.
+In East Devon there are five LAGs which meet every two months and are attended by representatives from a variety of different agencies.
+The five groups namely Honiton, Axe Valley (Axminster and Seaton), Exmouth, Sidmouth and Ottery St Mary and Cranbrook are not only responsible for the towns but also for the rural areas surrounding them.
 The domestic and sexual violence and abuse forum meets quarterly.

 You can read a full version of The East and Mid Devon Community Safety Partnership 2017-18 Plan with actions plans for each of the main aims.